ancnudde/Artificial_intelligence/README.md

 3000 sequences of cytoplasmic protein and 3000 sequences of periplasmic protein are selected from the datasets previously shuffled to randomize the samples
 This gives a working dataset of 6000 sequences.

+To begin the data analysis, we first did a probability plot to visualise the normality of the data.
+To normalize the data, we tiedat first a log transformation, a cube root and then a simple scaling.
+The normalisation showed improvement with the simple scaling, but we could not get perfectly normal distribution.
+Afterwards, a PCA was done to visualise how close are the two classes.

 ### 2.2 Linear regression

 #### Principle and algorithm